duckietown-udem/udem-fall19-public/notebooks/hw-01-setup-calib-lanefollowing.md

 Once you have received your Duckiebot and labeled it and the box, it is time to flash the SD card.
 If and only if you are running Ubuntu (Linux?) you should be able to do this for yourself.
 Otherwise you will need help.

 To flash the SD card will require that you have installed the [duckietown shell](https://github.com/duckietown/duckietown-shell).
+You will also need to [sign up for an account on duckietown.org](https://www.duckietown.org/site/register), and then set your token in the command line with:

+    dts tok set ![YOUR_TOKEN]

+There are more detailed instructions [in the book](http://docs.duckietown.org/DT19/opmanual_duckiebot/out/dt_account.html).

-With the shell run the following command:
+To burn the SD card with the shell run the following command:

-    $ dts init_sd_card --hostname ![YOUR_ROBOT_NAME] --wifi DaffyTown:iuu4EyjwRArSBYgQeGHw5AwihJis2T2Nv5sURFW --configuration daffy
+    dts init_sd_card --hostname ![YOUR_ROBOT_NAME] --wifi DaffyTown:iuu4EyjwRArSBYgQeGHw5AwihJis2T2Nv5sURFW --configuration daffy

 Note: if you plan to take your robot home with you sometimes, you may want to also add the wifi credentials of your home network.
 You can do so by following the [syntax here](http://docs.duckietown.org/DT19/opmanual_duckiebot/out/setup_duckiebot.html).
 If you don't know your wifi credentials off by heart you can always set them later by ssh'ing into your robot edit the file `etc/wpa_supplicant/wpa_supplicant.conf` to add a new block with your wifi credentials.
 It's pretty straightforward, just leave the DaffyTown block there so that the robot will always be able to connect when you come to the lab.